Pretend you are a corn farmer, and it is time to sow your seeds.

 Then there’s the unbelievable, breathtaking, staggering national debt.

-Right now, the debt is over $28 trillion, and, as bad as that is, it’s a drop in the bucket: we have $160 trillion in unfunded liabilities between Medicare, Medicaid, Social Security, and public sector pensions.
-For every dollar that is spent, there was a decision made that it will be taxed; it’s just a matter of when.
+Right now, the debt is over $28 trillion, and, as bad as that is, it’s a drop in the bucket: we have $160 trillion in unfunded liabilities between Medicare, Medicaid, Social Security, and the public sector pensions.
+For every dollar spent, there was a decision made that it will be taxed; it’s just a matter of when.
 The answer in American politics is almost always “later.”
 At some point, all of these liabilities need to begin being repaid, and by some estimates, tax rates could double or even triple.
-If you ever want to see some sobering numbers, just visit usdebtclock.org, and you’ll see just how out-of-control our national finances have spiraled.
+If you ever want to see some sobering numbers, visit usdebtclock.org, and you’ll see just how out-of-control our national finances have spiraled.

 The final reason that your tax rate might be higher in retirement than now is that you will probably lose most (all?) of your deductions: the kids are long gone (no child tax credit), the house is paid off (no interest deduction), and seniors tend to increase their charitable giving by volunteering more time rather than more money (less philanthropic deductions).

 For these reasons, you will likely pay a higher tax rate in retirement than you’re paying right now.
 That certainly sounds depressing, but fortunately, it’s avoidable.
 The government only gets one shot at taxing your money, so would you rather them tax the teeny, tiny seeds or the monstrous harvest?
 Most people will say “the seed.”